-"I do find myself, you know, being out of shape per se ... when I'm trying, you know, if I run more than 10 feet, I'm going to know it."
+"It's basically health and- and money, you know, is what it comes down to.
+I mean, I do find myself you know, being out of shape per se, you know, when I'm trying, you know, if I run more than ten feet I'm gonna know it."

-The damage smoking does to your blood vessels leads to heart disease, lung disease, stroke, amputation.
-It causes cancer and can cause many other health issues, including ulcers erectile dysfunction.
+The damage tobacco does to your blood vessels can lead to heart disease, lung disease, stroke, and amputation.
+It causes cancer and can cause many other health issues including ulcers and erectile dysfunction.
 And smoking damages your skin and hair.